Being anxious in social situations

 We pretend we’re fine

-When we feel self-conscious and awkward, we tend to look around and think everyone else is grand and we’re the only one that feels this way.
+When we feel self-conscious and awkward, we tend to look around and think everyone else is grand, that we’re the only one feeling this way.
 That’s not true.
 Without a doubt, others are experiencing anxiety in social situations too.

 We compare our insides to everyone else’s outsides

-Social media didn’t create these feelings of pressure or worry, but it can be a magnifying glass for them.
-Feeds and Stories show friends, family, and even people we don’t know living apparently amazing lives.
+Social media didn’t create these feelings of pressure or worry, but it can magnify them.
+Feeds and stories show friends, family, and even people we don’t know living apparently amazing lives.
 Photos and videos make their days seem full of non-stop fun, glamour and excitement.

 We compare this heavily filtered version of their outside lives to our completely unfiltered internal life of worries and anxious thoughts.
 This makes us feel inadequate and can cause us to be overly self-critical.